What are the most spectacular roads in Mexico?

 Sola de Vega Road: Driving the Mexico 131 from Oaxaca to Puerto Escondido

-The Sola de Vega Road, officially designated as Mexico 131, is one of the most demanding paved mountain routes in the state of Oaxaca.
-Connecting the capital city of Oaxaca with the coastal resort of Puerto Escondido, the road crosses the rugged Sierra Madre del Sur, reaching a maximum elevation of 2,180m (7,152ft) above sea level.
+The Sola de Vega Road is a mountain section of the paved Federal Highway 131 located in the state of Oaxaca, Mexico.
+The completely asphalted route crosses the rugged ridges of the Sierra Madre del Sur to connect the capital city of Oaxaca with the coastal town of Puerto Escondido, reaching a maximum elevation of 2,180 meters (7,152 ft) above sea level.

 A challenging 4x4 road to Laguna Salada